orviwan/OpenGlassesFirmware/README.md

 - BLE MTU set to 247 for high throughput
 - Connection interval set to 7.5ms–25ms
 - All streaming (audio/photo) is offloaded to FreeRTOS tasks
-- Device is idle when no client is connected or notifications are disabled
+- Camera and microphone are de-initialized when no client is connected to save power and reduce heat.
+They are re-initialized upon client connection.
+- Device advertises when no client is connected.

 ## Client Instructions
+- Connect to the BLE device named "OpenGlass".
+Alternatively, scan for devices advertising the Main BLE Service UUID (`a1b20000-7c4d-4e2a-9f1b-1234567890ab`) for discovery.
 - Subscribe to the μ-law Audio Characteristic for G.711 μ-law audio (decoder required)
 - Subscribe to the Photo Data Characteristic for photo streaming
 - Use the Photo Control Characteristic to trigger single-shot or interval photos